 In a departure from the original Barrington Atlas and the Pleiades dataset, our digital map does not try to implement time periods when places are attested, nor does it speculate on the certainty (or otherwise) of locations: only precise locations from the Pleiades dataset can be rendered on the map.
 Nevertheless, since many places lacked precise coordinates and/or feature data, a good deal of effort has been made to improve the data.
 For sake of clarity, we have displayed only one of an ancient place's possible names, based on its primacy and importance in the Barrington Atlas.
 The digital map is presented at eight different zoom levels (3-10: zoom 10 corresponding to a scale at approx. 1:500,000), and one additional zoom level (zoom 11, which corresponds to a scale at 1:300,000) for maps of Central and Southern Italy, Northern Tunisia, Greece, Turkey, Syria, Lebanon, Israel, Palestine, Egypt and Jordan.
 Due to the lack of precise coordinates in the original dataset for regions, cultural (tribes, people) and natural features (mountains). thus far only places have a complete rendering on the map, while major rivers and lakes have been labelled with Latin names.These considerations have been made to keep the map simple and easy to understand, which is a necessity for online publications, especially for interactive maps that users may want to click on, pan and zoom.

-The transmission of the tiles to any web-mapping application is permitted under a Create-Commons 3.0 (CC-BY) licence.
-Attribution to the Pelagios project is required and linking to this blogpost is encouraged.
+The transmission of the tiles to any web-mapping application is permitted under a Creative-Commons 3.0 (CC BY-SA) licence.
+Attribution to the Digital Atlas of the Roman Empire (DARE) project at http://dare.ht.lu.se is required and linking to this blogpost is encouraged.
 See below for implementation instructions.

 Making of the map